M-erb/dotenv-cast/README.md

 ```

 ### JSON
 Returns a JS object using `JSON.parse`.
+Can be left blank in `.env` file, but a default value is required then.

 Throws if:
 - 'ENV_VAR' is not found AND a default is not provided